Hessian fabric

-Hessian (/ˈhɛsiən/, /ˈhɛʃən/), burlap in the United States and Canada, or crocus in Jamaica and the wider Caribbean, is a woven fabric usually made from skin of the jute plant or sisal fibres, which may be combined with other vegetable fibres to make rope, nets, and similar products.
-Gunny is similar in texture and construction.

-Hessian, a dense woven fabric, has historically been produced as a coarse fabric, but more recently it is being used in a refined state known simply as jute as an eco-friendly material for bags, rugs and other products.
+Hessian (/ˈhɛsiən/, /ˈhɛʃən/), burlap in North America, or crocus in Jamaica and the wider Caribbean, is a woven fabric made of vegetable fibres: usually the skin of the jute plant, or sisal leaves.
+It is generally used (in the crude tow form known as gunny) for rough handling, such as to make sacks in which to ship farm products and sandbags (although woven plastics now often serve these purposes), and for wrapping tree-root balls.
+However, this dense woven fabric, historically coarse, is also recently being produced in a more refined state—where it is known simply as jute—so as to provide an eco-friendly material for bags, rugs, and other products.

-The name "hessian" is attributed to the historic use of the fabric as part of the uniform of soldiers from the former Landgraviate of Hesse and its successors, including the current German state of Hesse, who were called "Hessians".
-Hessian cloth is available in different types of construction, form, size and color.
+Hessian cloth comes in different types of construction, form, size and color.
+The name "hessian" is attributed to the historic use of this type of fabric as part of the uniform of soldiers from the former Landgraviate of Hesse (1264–1567) and its successors—such soldiers were called Hessians.